Wayfinder: Wayfinder Earth

 Wayfinder Earth is a mobile application that displays a 3D globe.
 The application contains over three million Points of Interest (POIs) including restaurants, train stations, bars, museums, gas stations and hospitals.
 Another international application, map coverage includes Europe and North America.
 Wayfinder Earth can set favorites, save address searches and show GPS information such as speed, position and heading as well.

 As the maps are downloaded from the internet on the fly so the phone requires a GPRS/UMTS connection.
 Maps are cached on the phone memory or memorycard.
 According to the site, maps can even be downloaded from the site and stored on the phone, once you have registered.

 A half an hour of navigating uses approximately 200 kb of data or only 8 kb in the so-called Guide view.

 Wayfinder Active

 Wayfinder Active was a mobile phone GPS application to track physical outdoor activities.
 The application calculated exercise statistics such as distance, calories burned and altitude info, so that people could set and track specific exercise goals.
 Through an online community, activeoutdoor.com, people could track and share local routes within the community.
 The product was discontinued spring 2009.

 Speed cameras

 Wayfinder launched the Wayfinder SpeedAlert application in December 2006.
 The application runs on Java and Symbian 3rd edition only.
-It warns the user of 15,000 speed cameras around Europe as well as when they exceeded a manually set speed limit.
+It warns the user of 15,000 speed cameras around Europe as well as when they exceed a manually set speed limit.